 Additionally, many survivors with Wernicke’s aphasia may not realize they have any problems with speech.
 As a result, they might express feelings of confusion or frustration when they are unable to communicate with their loved ones.
 Therefore, it helps to learn how to recognize symptoms of Wernicke’s aphasia and find effective management techniques.

-Cognitive and mobility skills are often left intact after damage to Wernicke’s area because it is located near the back of the brain, away from these other areas.
 For this reason, individuals with Wernicke’s aphasia may still be able to walk and perform the activities of daily living on their own.
-However, this can make it seem like survivors are not struggling with a speech or language disorder caused by a brain injury or stroke.
+However, since those with Wernicke’s aphasia are often relatively high-functioning, it may seem like survivors are not struggling with a speech or language disorder caused by a brain injury or stroke.

-As a result, individuals may be overlooked and misdiagnosed, sometimes even referred to as intoxicated.
-This can make it extra difficult for survivors to communicate their feelings and symptoms to their loved ones.
+As a result, individuals may be overlooked and misdiagnosed.
+Sometimes others can even think those with Wernicke’s aphasia are intoxicated due to their jumbled speech patterns.
+Adding to these challenges, survivors often find it difficult to communicate their feelings and symptoms to their loved ones.

-Fortunately, speech-language pathologists (SLP) can provide survivors and their loved ones with strategies to manage daily life.
+Fortunately, speech-language pathologists (SLP) can recognize Wernicke’s aphasia and provide survivors and their loved ones with strategies to manage daily life.
 They can also provide a rehabilitation plan tailored to the survivor’s specific needs.